SpaceK33z/plex2netflix/README.md

 I made this tool because I someday want to make the jump to Netflix, but I want to know beforehand how much of my media is available there.

 It works by using the Plex Web API to get a list of all media from given library section.
-It then compares each title and release year to the [Netflix Roulette API](http://netflixroulette.net/api/).
+If an item has an IMDb ID (you need to enable the IMDb agent for this in Plex), it uses this to search in the [Netflix Roulette API](http://netflixroulette.net/api/).
+If there is no IMDb ID, the item title and year are used.

 <img src="./example.png" width="609" alt="Example">